Is there any way to absorb heat and store energy in batteries

 - Rubber can store heat energy

-- How to store energy in off-grid photovoltaic batteries
+- Can electromagnetic interception store energy in batteries

 - Sodium-ion batteries can store energy